lynnlangit/learning-hadoop-and-spark/README.md

 You have a number of options - although it is possible for you to set up a local Hadoop/Spark cluster, I do NOT recommended this approach as it's needlessly complex for initial study.
 Rather I do recommend that you use a partially or fully-managed cluster.
 For learning, I most often use a **fully-managed (free tier) cluster**.

 - **FULLY-MANAGED** - Use Databricks Community Edition (managed, hosted Apache Spark) - example screenshot shown below
-    - created file buckets on selected cloud vendor
-    - uses Databricks (Jupyter-style) notebooks to connect to a small, managed Spark cluster
     - use **Databrick AWS community** edition (simplest set up - free tier on AWS) - [link](https://databricks.com/try-databricks) --or--
     - use **Databrick Azure trial** edition - TIP: it's simpler to try out on AWS free tier, Azure may require a pay-as-you-go account to get needed CPU/GPU resources
+    - uses Databricks (Jupyter-style) notebooks to connect to a small, managed Spark cluster
+    - creates and manages your data file buckets as part of Databricks service (on either AWS S3 or Azure Blob store)

 <img src="https://github.com/lynnlangit/learning-hadoop-and-spark/blob/master/images/word-count-databricks.png" width=800>